Which type of accounting is primarily concerned with providing in... | Study Prep in Pearson+

-Which type of accounting is primarily concerned with providing information to internal users, such as managers, to assist in decision-making and motivating employees through incentives?
+Which type of accounting is primarily concerned with providing information to help a for-profit business maximize equity?

 A